Sam Houston Math, Science, and Technology Center

 Established in 1889, Sam Houston operates the oldest high school newspaper in Texas, the Aegis.
 Additionally, the school boasts the world's first female-only military drill squad initially known as the Black Battalion but now called the Tigerettes.

 The school is often referred to simply as "Sam" by students, alumni, and faculty.

 Sam Houston High School Baseball Field is located at 29°51′03″N 95°21′41″W.

 History

-It was founded in Downtown Houston in 1878 as Houston Academy.
-Since then, it had several name changes.
+SHMSTC was founded in Downtown Houston in 1878 as Houston Academy.
+Since then, it has had several name changes.